 The Canon EOS-1Ds Mark III and the Canon EOS 350D (labelled XT in some countries) are two digital cameras that were announced, respectively, in August 2007 and February 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (350D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 350D provides 8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 350D provides 8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark III vs Canon 350D
+Body comparison: Canon 1Ds Mark III vs 350D